Rubusch/docker__orangepi-one/README.md

 Contains a Dockerfile for building an docker image and its container for the OrangePi One using buildroot.

+This is taking from a setup serving as console server for a DE0-SoC-FPGA board, together with a relais setup to powercycle the DE0 target board.

 Implicitely will run ```git clone --branch lothar/orangepi-devel https://github.com/Rubusch/buildroot.git``` inside the docker container.

 ![OrangePi](pics/OrangePiOne.jpg)